New model structures for Algebraic Quantum Field Theory

 The recognition of the Boardman-Vogt tensor product in the construction of $\Op_{\Crect}^{\perp}$ is not vacuous.
 It leads to a broad generalization of the functorial construction

-discussed in \cite{bruinsma_coloring_2019, bruinsma_algebraic_2019}.
-Now, it can be seen as the composition of: \begin{itemize} \item the Boardman-Vogt tensor $\otimes_{\mathtt{BV}}\colon\mathsf{Cat}(\V)\times \mathsf{Operad}(\V)\to \mathsf{Operad}(\V)$, to construct the operad $\OpP_{\Crect}\cong \Crect\otimes_{\mathtt{BV}}\OpP$ encoding $\Crect$-diagrams of $\OpP$-algebras (see \cite{weiss_operads_2011}); \item a colimit construction to identify operations in $\OpP_{\Crect}\cong \Crect\otimes_{\mathtt{BV}}\OpP$ as ruled out by the orthogonality relation in $\Crect$. \end{itemize} Hence, it is admissible to consider orthogonal categories enriched in $\V$ and more general quotients than those coming from a monochromatic bipointed operad (following the notation on \cite{bruinsma_algebraic_2019}).
+discussed in \cite{bruinsma_coloring_2019, bruinsma_algebraic_2019}, where we denote by $\mathsf{OrthCat}$ the category of orthogonal categories and by $\mathsf{Operad}(\V)$ that of $\V$-operads.
+Now, it can be seen as the composition of: \begin{itemize} \item the Boardman-Vogt tensor $\otimes_{\mathtt{BV}}\colon\mathsf{Cat}\times \mathsf{Operad}(\V)\to \mathsf{Operad}(\V)$, to construct the operad $\OpP_{\Crect}\cong \Crect\otimes_{\mathtt{BV}}\OpP$ encoding $\Crect$-diagrams of $\OpP$-algebras (see \cite{weiss_operads_2011}); \item a colimit construction to identify operations in $\OpP_{\Crect}\cong \Crect\otimes_{\mathtt{BV}}\OpP$ as ruled out by the orthogonality relation in $\Crect$. \end{itemize} Hence, it is admissible to consider orthogonal categories enriched in $\V$ and more general quotients than those coming from a monochromatic bipointed operad (following the notation on \cite{bruinsma_algebraic_2019}).
 For example, the category $\mathsf{Loc}$ of globally hyperbolic Lorentzian manifolds \cite{fewster_algebraic_2015} could be endowed with some topological structure and the bipointed operad could have multiple colors.
 We expect to exploit this flexibility in subsequent work.

 \begin{rem} The recognition of the Boardman-Vogt tensor product provides a canonical presentation by generators and relations of the operad (see \cite{weiss_operads_2011}).
 As expected, it coincides with the presentation by generators and relations of $\Op_{\Crect}^{\perp}$ given in \cite{benini_operads_2021}. \end{rem}